-- The Charities Regulator has provided FAQs on COVID-19 and Charities, and can be contacted here. - The Carmichael Centre has an excellent Survival Guide for Charities. - Mason Hayes & Curran has a note on Decision Making for Charities During the COVID-19 Outbreak. - Arthur Cox has issued specific guidance on AGMs and COVID-19.
+- The Charities Regulator has provided FAQs on COVID-19 and Charities, and can be contacted here. - The Carmichael Centre has an excellent Survival Guide for Charities. - Mason Hayes & Curran has a note on Decision Making for Charities During the COVID-19 Outbreak and on Use of Reserves. - Arthur Cox has issued specific guidance on AGMs and COVID-19 and on understanding the obligations of New Volunteer Organisations.